-Later this winter, you, as an active, former or retired member of the fire service — paid or volunteer — will have the opportunity to do something that can help your fellow firefighters.
+As an active, former or retired member of the fire service — paid or volunteer — you now have an opportunity to do something that can help your fellow firefighters.

 By adding your information to the National Firefighter Registry (NFR), you can help researchers better understand how your work affects the risk of getting cancer and how to lower this risk.
 According to National Institute for Occupational Safety and Health (NIOSH) research, cancer is a leading cause of death among firefighters, and research suggests firefighters are at higher risk for certain types of cancers when compared to the general population.